Surface Coverage Dynamics for Reversible Dissociative Adsorption on Finite Linear Lattices: Introduction

 The Langmuir adsorption model~\cite{Masel2003, OuraLifshitsSaraninZotovKatayama2003, SwensonStadie2019} has served as the most influential theoretical model for reversible adsorption processes.
-Despite its simplicity, the model not only captures the key molecular features but also gives analytical expressions for adsorption isotherms.
-One of the fundamental assumptions of the model, which leads to the Langmuir isotherms, is that there are no interactions between adsorbates on adjacent sites.
-For the molecular (or non-dissociative) adsorption case, this implies that the occupancy of each site is uncorrelated and thus the mean-field description is valid.
-For the dissociative adsorption case, however, adsorption and desorption events can lead to correlations between neighboring sites so that this assumption is not a priori satisfied.
-To remove these correlations and retain uncorrelated site occupancies, it is usually (or implicitly) assumed that adsorbed atoms diffuse infinitely fast.
-Although the fast-diffusion assumption is appropriate in many surface chemistry examples, we note that a systematic investigation of its applicability is needed in conjunction with checking the validity of the uncorrelated sites assumption during the nonequilibrium process.
+Despite its simplicity, the model not only captures key molecular features but also gives analytical expressions for adsorption isotherms.
+One of the fundamental assumptions of the model is that there are no interactions between adsorbates on adjacent sites.
+This assumption implies another assumption, namely, that the occupancy of each site becomes uncorrelated in the \textit{infinite equilibrium system}, from which one can derive the Langmuir isotherms for both non-dissociative (or one-site) and dissociative (or two-site) adsorption.
+However, we note that, for the dissociative adsorption case, the validity of the uncorrelated site occupancy assumption may not be guaranteed in a general situation (i.e.\ finite or nonequilibrium system) because adsorption and desorption events can lead to dynamic correlations between neighboring sites.
+These kinetically induced correlations present in the dissociative adsorption case make the analysis of system behaviors nontrivial.
+This is contrasted with the non-dissociative adsorption case, where the uncorrelated site occupancy assumption always holds and the system exhibits trivial exponential kinetics because the occupancy of each site can be modeled by an independent stochastic process under the assumption of no lateral interactions.